I got to be Rey and it was so great.

 How Apple Watch backups work

-Whenever your Watch is connected your iPhone via Bluetooth or Wi-Fi, it automatically syncs your latest Health, Workout, Activity, and app data; this information then gets bundled as an Apple Watch backup into your iPhone’s iCloud or encrypted iTunes backup, depending on how you choose to safegu…read more
+Whenever your Watch is connected your iPhone via Bluetooth or Wi-Fi, it automatically syncs your latest Health, Workout, Activity, and app data.
+The first three bits get synced to the Health app, where they’re either encrypted and stored in iCloud, or stored as part of your encrypted iPhone back…read more

 Need to store your files?
 Check out these great hard drives for your Mac!